andrie/braidppt/README.md

-# braid
+# braidppt

-The braid package is a toolkit to easily create latex output from R.  It provides simple command to create:
+braidppt is an extension of the `braid` package in R.  It allows report writing from R to PowerPoint.

+It uses (and imports) the `R2PPT` package by Wayne Jones.

+braidppt provides the following wrapper functions for manipulating ppt objects:

+* pptNew
+* pptClose
+* pptSave
+* pptNewSlide
+* pptInsertImage

+It extends `braid` by providing functions for:

-* headings
+* braidpptNew
-* text
+* braidpptNewSlide
-* embedded graphics
+* braidCompilePPT